 Complex Trauma meets Constellating Systems

-a.k.a., constellating systems with a heart for trauma
+Pulling Curtains Gently a.k.a., constellating systems with a heart for a change seeker's trauma

-My socio-historical location, first systemically encountered and connected to during Social Trauma Counselling, sparked my Systemic Imagination and the continued desire to seek, find, and take my place(s) in the world.
-That desire, over and again, allows me to move whatever old –and new– fragmentation surfaces, back into a greater whole.
+My socio-historical location, first encountered, and connected with, during Social Trauma Counselling in 1995, ever since guides my Systemic Imagination and continued desire to seek, find, and take my place(s) in the world.
+That desire, over and again, allows me to collage whatever old –and new– fragmentations surface, back into thegreater whole.
 The image below shows a stone collage.
 I made it on the side of a street, where I sat, while still representing a change seeker in a workshop; you may say, it is ‘her’ stone collage.
 From this image (and experience) I later understood that integration into greater wholeness does not mean that fragments will merge.
-Wholeness is not one lump sum of all our experiences.
+Wholeness is not one lump sum of all our processed experiences.
 This image speaks to that.
-There are tender, remaining fault lines.
-They may be vulnerable to breaking open, to rearranging the ‘deck chairs’.
-One part, or several, may respond to the presence of incidental or attempted assault.
-Initial experiences may echo through the new found gestalt.
+There are remaining, tender fault lines.
+They may be vulnerable to breaking open, requiring to rearrange the parts.
+One part, or several, may respond to the presence of incidental or attempted assault, loss, or neglect.
+Lived experiences may echo through the new found gestalt.
 We may have times of feeling ‘set back’.
-The once integrated gestalt, however, has also become a (new) echo; a resource in time of st back.
+Every integrated gestalt, however, has become a (new) resource that is availale in time of set back.

 Back to heritage.
 If a historical echo chamber is of complex magnitude, it merges into a dense systemic ‘mass’.
 Integrating, then, continues to be the work of a lifetime (I’ll keep you posted.)
-Undoubtedly, collective weight behind my personal heritage is vast.
-Making my Odenwaldian-German origin and German nationality the case in point: I am the descendant of war children (my parents) and of ‘colonizating-waring-genociding’ forbears (my grand- and great grandparents.)
+Undoubtedly, collective weight behind my personal heritage is vast, making my Odenwaldian-German origin and German nationality a case in point: I am the descendant of war children (my parents) and of ‘colonizing-waring-genociding’ forbears (my grand- and great grandparents.)
 The ones in my parental lineages, obviously, survived and partook in the mounting events of the first halve of the 20th century.
-Their experience –bona fide wounds and indisputable guilt– were passed on to my body, mind, and soul, mostly in gestalt of fragmented absence, during the second half of the century
+Their experience –bona fide wounds and indisputable guilt– were passed on to my body, mind, and soul, mostly in gestalt of compromised and fragmented presence during the second half of the century.

-I was 39 years old when, holding the end of my rope, I traveled far to be at a welcoming place (River House, Lyons, CO), and with caring persons (Trauma Lamas, Dr. Anngwyn St. Just, Peter Levine, and their, then, students.)
-Unfolding the dense systemic silence and unveiling the pain of my biographical fragmentation joined.
-This began moving some fragments from disconnection into enough proximity to actually see them.
-Two years into the work, in a moment of doubting my ‘complex trauma load’, with quiet simplicity I was told “You qualify!”
+I was 39 years old when, holding the end of my rope, I traveled far to arrive at a welcoming place (River House, Lyons, CO), and be with caring persons (Trauma Lamas, Dr. Anngwyn St. Just and Dr. Peter Levine, and their, then, students.)
+Unfolding the dense systemic silence of my childhood and unveiling the pain of my biographical fragmentation became the work.
+Some fragments began to move into close enough proximity to actually see them.
+Two years into the work, in a moment of doubting my ‘complex trauma load’, I was told with quiet determination: “You qualify!”

 No, this was not, nor is it still, a linear process.
 Albeit, a steady passion to learn more and to turn knowledge into skills accumulated in a relatively linear and integrating fashion.
 This passion is informed by the heritage of horrors perpetrated by my ancestral and collective forbears.
 It is informed by acknowledging the human-ness of the terrifyingly inhumane.
 At times, it is held by the tenacity to survive, passed on by above mentioned generations, when thriving is at odds.